consoledotdev/home/content/podcasts/_index.md

 authorName: David Mytton
 authorURL: https://davidmytton.blog/start
 authorImg: /img/david.jpg
-authorBioBrief:
-  From 2009-2018 David was CEO at Server Density, a SaaS server monitoring startup.
-He has been a developer for 15+ years and is now co-founder of Console.
 authorBio:
   is co-founder of Console.
 From 2009-2018, David was CEO at Server Density, a SaaS server monitoring startup used by hundreds of customers to collect